mkaya13/mongodb_js_store_user_activity/README.md

 - Install mongodb globally for node.js with below steps: npm install mongodb -g
 Go to your app directory and run npm link mongodb

+(Only need to write js codes and run above codes to download necessary mongodb files)